hyperledger/indy-hipe/text/0030-repudiation/README.md

 [![photo by Wassim Loumi, CC SA 2.0, Flickr](whisper-secret.jpg)](https://www.flickr.com/photos/sophotow/16559284088)

-__The proper, desirable default is that Alice should retain the ability to decide, not give it away.__
+__In an SSI paradigm, the proper, desirable default is that a sender of secrets should retain the ability to decide if their secrets are shareable, not give that guarantee away.__

 If Alice sends a repudiable message, she gets a guarantee that Carol can't reshare it in a way that damages Alice.
 On the other hand, if